PBRjr/obsidian-eberron-notes/Campaign Notes/NPCs/Aeren d'Cannith.md

 ### Backstory

 A proficient and acclaimed artificer of House Cannith (invented the Everbright lantern), Aeren holds the title of the youngest Master Artificer [[House Cannith]] has ever known.
 Having been born outside of the Dragonmarked house to an Elven mother and human father, Aeren is also the only Master Artificer that does not bare a *Mark of Making.

+After becoming a Master Artificer, he was gifted an old and almost forgotten workshop to use as his own.
+While he was cleaning it up and making it his own, he came across some old schematics written in a strange script.
+He attempted to decrypt them, however was unsuccessful.
+These documents belonged to Yelena and Norbit Wolfsbane
 ### Motivations

 - Alignment: Chaotic Good